IRS Liens, Levies and Garnishments: What to Know

 When can the IRS issue a Lien?

 The law provides that in order for the federal tax lien to have priority against certain competing lien interests, the IRS must provide a notice of federal tax lien to you.
 This notice gives you appeal rights under the Collection Due Process appeal program.
 In order for the IRS to issue a levy and take funds from your bank account or levy your wages, the IRS must issue a final notice of intent to levy to you.
 The final notice of intent to levy provides you the right to appeal under the Collection Due Process program.
-The IRS must release the levy or lien if it causes a financial hardship or if the levy or lien was issued erroneously.
+The IRS must release the levy or lien if it causes a financial hardship or if they were issued erroneously.

-Contact an IRS Levy and Lien Tax Attorney
+Contact an IRS Tax Attorney